- Chart

 Financial Performance

-Benchmark Comparison: The ETF's performance is directly compared to the NASDAQu00ae ABA Community Bank Index.
+Benchmark Comparison: The ETF's performance is compared to the NASDAQ ABA Community Bank Index to assess its tracking effectiveness.

 Expense Ratio: 0.6